 L04 Chinese 410 Introduction to Traditional Literary Chinese I

 Selected readings in premodern Chinese texts.
-Required of all majors in Chinese and students in fields of specialization where knowledge of literary Chinese is normally expected.
-Prerequisite: grade of B- or better in Chinese 427 or instructor's permission.
+Recommended for students in fields of specialization where knowledge of literary Chinese is normally expected.
+Prerequisite: L04 427 (grade of B- or better) or instructor's permission.

 L04 Chinese 411 Introduction to Literary Chinese II

 Selected readings in premodern Chinese texts.
-Required of all majors in Chinese and students in fields of specialization where knowledge of literary Chinese is normally expected.
-Prerequisite: grade of B- or better).
+Recommended for students in fields of specialization where knowledge of literary Chinese is normally expected.
+Prerequisite: L04 410 (grade of B- or better).

 L04 Chinese 4242 Culture and Politics in the People's Republic of China: New Approaches

-This course inquires into the political, ideological and social frameworks that shaped the cultural production and consumption in the People's Republic of China (PRC).
-In the realm of literature, film, architecture, and material culture and everyday life, this course pays a close attention to the contestation and negotiation between policy makers, cultural producers, censors and consumers.
+This course inquires into the political, ideological, and social frameworks that shaped the cultural production and consumption in the People's Republic of China (PRC).
+In the realm of literature, film, architecture, and material culture and everyday life, this course pays a close attention to the contestation and negotiation between policy makers, cultural producers, censors, and consumers.
 Understanding the specific contour of how this process unfolded in China allows us to trace the interplay between culture and politics in the formative years of revolutionary China (1949-1966), high socialism (1966-1978), the reform era (1978-1992), and post-socialist China (1992 to present).
 The course examines new scholarship in fields of social and cultural history, literary studies, and gender studies; and it explores the ways in which new empirical sources, theoretical frameworks, and research methods reinvestigate and challenge conventional knowledge of the PRC that have been shaped by the rise and fall of Cold War politics, the development of area studies in the U.S., and the evolving U.S.-China relations.
-Prerequisites: Advanced undergraduate students must have taken no fewer than two China-related courses at the 300 level or higher.
 Graduate students should be proficient in scholarly Chinese, as they are expected to read scholarly publications and primary materials in Chinese.
 Prerequisite: Undergraduate students must have taken L04 227C; junior level or above or permission of instructor.